 To increase your odds of getting hired, it’s important to plant your seeds early.

 Start by volunteering in your local fire service community and see if you can get to ride along with firefighters to get a taste of what it’s like to be in their shoes.
-Fire departments are always looking for candidates who have a genuine heart for public service, so whether it’s cleaning the fire truck or washing uniforms, remember not to be too picky with your chores.
+Fire departments are always looking for candidates who have a genuine heart for public service work, so whether it’s cleaning the fire truck or washing uniforms, remember not to be too picky with your chores.

 Also, always work on and improve your physical fitness, even if you’re far from turning 18.
 Trust us: it’s easier to maintain healthy habits over time than try to switch lifestyles overnight.